An Amur tiger hugging a tree and other images from this year's Wildlife Photographer of the Year competition | CBC News

 Canadian content

-Lenz, based in Victoria, B.C. shot World of Tar at the Mildred Lake Oil Sands Mine in Alberta years ago while working with a team to shoot the documentary The Tipping Point: The Age of the Oil Sands.
-The film featured Hollywood director James Cameron, which premiered on CBC's The Nature of Things in 2011.
+Lenz, based in Victoria, B.C., shot World of Tar at the Mildred Lake oilsands mine in Alberta years ago while working with a team to shoot the documentary The Tipping Point: The Age of the Oil Sands.
+The film featured Hollywood director James Cameron, and premiered on CBC's The Nature of Things in 2011.

 At the time, Lenz was on the ground when Cameron and some others took off in the team's helicopter.
 As it took off, he saw a beautiful light developing.
 With the helicopter gone, Lenz drove quickly to where he could charter a plane and capture the mine in that light.